wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 References provide provenance/authority information for the main Snak and qualifiers of an individual Statement.
 Each reference is a set of Snaks structured in a similar way to how qualifiers are represented:
 Snaks about the same property are grouped together in a list and made accessible by putting all these lists into a map, using the property IDs as keys.
-By ''snaks-order'' the order of those snaks is shown by their property IDs.
+By *snaks-order* the order of those snaks is shown by their property IDs.

 ## Sitelinks {#json_sitelinks}